 Try it out- I promise you will barely even notice a difference in taste.

-Skinny Pasta: Speaking of pasta, this stuff is another obsession (seriously I bought a 24-pack multi-case).
+Speaking of pasta, this stuff is another obsession (seriously I bought a 24-pack multi-case).
 For starters, it’s made from konjac root which is a whopping 9 calories per serving and oddly filling.
-The best part about these, aside from the low caloric intake, is the fact that they make it in a few shapes: noodles, couscous, spaghetti, lasagna, fettuccini and rice!
+The best part about these, aside from the low caloric intake, is the fact that they make it in a few shapes.
+These shapes include noodles, couscous, spaghetti, lasagna, fettuccini and rice!
 Skinny Pasta is completely free of sugar, gluten, starch, wheat, lactose, soy, salt, cholesterol, fat, and preservatives and, like I said, it’s surprisingly filling – I eat the whole pack with some protein and sometimes veggies and am 100% satisfied (and I’m an eater).

 According to the brand, when combined with one to two glasses of water, the konjac fibers found in each Skinny Pasta dish has the superb ability to absorb liquids.
 Once these fibers come into contact with water upon digestion, this helps to fill the stomach, creating a sense of satisfaction and aiding in weight loss.
 AND it does NOT have any kind of funky smell (apparently that’s a complaint of other root pasta alternatives).

-This stuff is seriously life-changing and I really just love that it comes in so many shapes so your meals can be versatile.
+This stuff is seriously life-changing.
+Also, I really just love that it comes in so many shapes so your meals can be versatile.

-P.S.
-Snacks Chocolate Chip Cookie Dough: Lastly, I’m not a huge dessert person but I DO love me some cookie dough.
+Lastly, I’m not a huge dessert person but I DO love me some cookie dough.
 What drew me in to P.S.
-Snacks is the fact that they make their dough from chickpeas and there’s no egg (yep, it’s vegan) so you can eat the dough and not worry about getting sick.
+Snacks is the fact that they make their dough from chickpeas and there’s no egg (yep, it’s vegan).
+So, you can eat the dough and not worry about getting sick.
 For me, personally, I also really need this to be in the portion-controlled cups or I will eat way more than one portion…who’s with me?
-They have a few flavors but this particular flavor is 200 calories for the whole cup (not bad at all) and you can feel good about the fact that it’s made from plant-based, nutrient-dense, good-for-you ingredients.
+They have a few flavors.
+However, this particular flavor is 200 calories for the whole cup (not bad at all).
+You can feel good about the fact that it’s made from plant-based, nutrient-dense, good-for-you ingredients.
 Seriously, the ingredient list is below and I promise it will totally satisfy your cookie cravings…